Joeey1116/Spotify-Premium/README.md

 - Once finished installing, you should then see the app on your list of apps, with the '7 days' button next to it, meaning you have to update the app every 7 days.
 (8NOTE: You have to connect your phone to your PC in order to update the iPA's otherwise you will get a 'A;tStore Not Found' error.
 - For Free Dev Accounts, you are limited to 10 App ID's weekly, so be cautious on how many apps you install and most contain multiple app ID's in one app.
   CONGRATULATIONS, if you followed these steps correctly, you should now be able to successfully open your uploaded iPA!

+  Head over to [Releases](https://github.com/joeey1116/Spotify-Premium/releases) to download the iPA.